testablehttpclient/TestableHttpClient/README.md

 - The scheme of an uri is optional, but when given it should end with `://`.
 When not given `*://` is assumed.
 - credentials in the pattern (`username:password@`) are ignored.
 - The host is optional.
+- The port is optional, but when ':' is provided after host, it should have a value.
 - The path is optional, but should start with a `/`.
 When `/` is given, it can be followed by a `*` to match it with any path.
 - Query parameters are optional, when given it should start with a `?`.
 - Fragments are ignored, but should start with a `#`.